shigueojp/cdk-amplify-react/README.md

 The CI/CD process is created through CDK using:
 - Github as Source, Codebuild, Codepipeline, S3 and CloudFront.

-# Story Case
+## Story Case

-A customer using Amplify requests cross-account CI/CD since their company have Developer AWS Account and Production AWS Account.
+A customer using Amplify needs across-account CI/CD between two AWS Accounts due to their company requirements and compliance.
+This customer have Developer AWS Account and Production AWS Account.

 Until the moment, Amplify does not support natively cross-account as we can see [here](https://github.com/aws-amplify/amplify-console/issues/64) and [here](https://forums.aws.amazon.com/thread.jspa?messageID=928291).

-## Solution
+### Solution

 Create a custom CI/CD through Codepipeline using CDK.

-It`s using two **different** account simulating two AWS accounts: developer and production.
+It uses two **different** accounts simulating two AWS accounts: developer and production.
 - Developer AWS Account is related to dev/test branches.
 - Production AWS Account is related to master branch.